-Ted Steinberg has worked as a U.S. historian for more than twenty years.
+Ted Steinberg has worked as a U.S. historian for more than twenty-five years.
 Born in Brooklyn, New York, in 1961, Steinberg received his doctoral degree from Brandeis University in 1989 under the supervision of David Hackett Fischer, Donald Worster, and Morton Horwitz (Harvard Law School).
 Steinberg spent three years at the Michigan Society of Fellows at the University of Michigan, Ann Arbor, and went on to win a Guggenheim Fellowship in 1996.
 He has also received fellowships from the American Council of Learned Societies and the National Endowment for the Humanities.
 In 2006 he was the B. Benjamin Zucker Fellow at Yale University.

 Steinberg’s publications have focused on the intersection of environmental, social, and legal history.
 His books are: American Green: The Obsessive Quest for the Perfect Lawn (W. W. Norton, 2006); Down to Earth: Nature’s Role in American History (Oxford University Press, 2002; 2nd ed., 2009; 3rd ed., 2013; National Outdoor Book Award; Pulitzer Prize Nominee in History); Acts of God: The Unnatural History of Natural Disaster in America (Oxford University Press, 2000; 2nd ed., 2006; Ohio Academy of History Outstanding Publication Award; Pulitzer Prize Nominee in General Non-Fiction); Slide Mountain or the Folly of Owning Nature (University of California Press, 1995); and Nature Incorporated: Industrialization and the Waters of New England (Cambridge University Press, 1991; Willard Hurst Prize in American Legal History; Old Sturbridge Village E. Harold Hugo Memorial Book Prize).

-Steinberg has written for the New York Times, the Los Angeles Times, Natural History, Orion, the Chronicle of Higher Education, and the Guardian and has appeared on numerous radio and television shows including Radio Times With Marty Moss-Coane, The Leonard Lopate Show, The Dennis Prager Show, The Michael Smerconish Show, Marketplace Money, You Bet Your Garden, The Jerry Doyle Show, The Mischke Broadcast, Martha Stewart Living Radio, To the Best of Our Knowledge, Penn and Teller: Bullshit and CBS Sunday Morning.
+Steinberg has written for the New York Times, the Los Angeles Times, Dissent, Discover Magazine, Scientific American, Natural History, Orion, the Chronicle of Higher Education, and the Guardian and has appeared on numerous radio and television shows including Radio Times With Marty Moss-Coane, The Leonard Lopate Show, The Dennis Prager Show, The Michael Smerconish Show, Marketplace Money, You Bet Your Garden, The Jerry Doyle Show, The Mischke Broadcast, Martha Stewart Living Radio, To the Best of Our Knowledge, Penn and Teller: Bullshit and CBS Sunday Morning.
 His work has been discussed in print by Malcolm Gladwell, Ellen Goodman, Elizabeth Kolbert, Jeff Sharlet, and Margaret Talbot.